Wednesday, 13 November 2024

 Daniela DE MARTINO (Monbulk) (15:43): Acting Speaker O’Keeffe, it is lovely to see you in the chair.
 It gives me great pleasure to speak to the Tobacco Amendment (Tobacco Retailer and Wholesaler Licensing Scheme) Bill 2024.
 This is an incredibly important bill which will address the growing scourge of illegal tobacco and the criminality surrounding this nefarious industry, for want of a better term.

 Parents are concerned.
 They are seeing children become addicted to vapes.
 Teachers are concerned because they are seeing it as well.
 This bill is critical in helping to stamp out truly reprehensible behaviour.
 The Premier announced back in March that we would tackle this issue, and I am really pleased that we are doing so now.
 The clear commitment that was made earlier this year has made this move quickly and brought this bill into this chamber this year, and I think that is a wonderful thing.
-I thank the Minister as well for all the work going on there in her office to get us to this point.
+I thank the minister as well for all the work going on there in her office to get us to this point.

 This bill has been informed by the recommendations of the Public Accounts and Estimates inquiry into vaping and tobacco controls, which was completed in August.
 I would like to thank PAEC, in particular their marvellous chair, for their comprehensive work in this area, which has led to what I can only describe as a fairly hefty and very comprehensive bill.
-It not only addresses the systemic reform needed to introduce a licensing scheme, but it also contains the harshest penalties in the country for breaching these.
+It not only addresses the systemic reform needed to introduce a licensing scheme but also contains the harshest penalties in the country for breaching these.

 I would like to come back to PAEC a little bit later, but first I just want to talk about some of the technicalities in this bill – what it will actually do.
 It is going to amend the Tobacco Act 1987 to, firstly, establish a retailer and wholesaler tobacco licensing scheme.
-Secondly, it is going to strengthen offences, enforcement and compliance provisions for tobacco products.
+Secondly, it is going to strengthen offence, enforcement and compliance provisions for tobacco products.
 Thirdly, it will make consequential amendments to reflect the Commonwealth’s ban on the retail sale of non-therapeutic vaping goods.
 It is also going to amend the Drugs, Poisons and Controlled Substances Act 1981 to remove regulatory barriers to enforcement and allow for inspectors and licensing inspectors to possess nicotine in the performance of their functions or exercising relevant powers.
 It is going to make consequential amendments to the Spent Convictions Act 2021 to permit information about a person’s criminal record to be provided to the regulator of the licensing scheme, and it will make amendments to the Confiscation Act 1997 to ensure that illicit tobacco convictions and vaping goods convictions are subject to the confiscation regime set out in that act.

 This bill is not some kind of afterthought.
 This is a comprehensive bill.
 It is going to address this issue, and the work is absolutely well and truly underway.
 I am very pleased to have heard the member for Ovens Valley, who I have a lot of time for.
 I was pleased to hear that the opposition will not be opposing this bill, and that is wonderful.
 However, there is a reasoned amendment, which will have the perverse outcome of delaying this even further, and yet we are hearing that urgency is required.
-So I do say it is wonderful the bill is not being opposed but it is a little bit baffling that the reasoned amendment states:
+So I do say it is wonderful the bill is not being opposed, but it is a little bit baffling that the reasoned amendment states:

 That all the words after ‘That’ be omitted and replaced with the words ‘this house refuses to read this bill a second time until the government conducts further consultation with affected stakeholders on when the licensing scheme should come into effect.’